usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 #### What Makes a Good Case Study?

-Case studies have been a core part of this course—used to evaluate vendor approaches, support your in-class activities, and serve as key reference material drawn from the Periodic Table of Acquisition Innovations.
+Case studies have been a core part of this course, used to evaluate vendor approaches, support your in-class activities, and serve as key reference material drawn from the Periodic Table of Acquisition Innovations.
 They help us learn not just by doing, but by seeing how others have approached similar challenges.
 In fact, creating your own case study is an outstanding way to reflect and capture the insights you’ve gained from a particular strategy, approach, or procurement process.
 It helps solidify your learning and contributes to the broader community of practice.
-Case studies give you the chance to go deep—to show not just what happened, but how and why.
+Case studies give you the chance to go deep, to show not just what happened, but how and why.
 They offer a fuller picture of your procurement approach, including the real-world conditions that shaped your decisions and the results that followed.

 They're not just stories to read; they're tools for learning.
 Whether someone is looking for examples to follow or pitfalls to avoid, a well-written case study becomes a how-to guide grounded in lived experience.